-But there are other options that you might want to consider before you switch to an alternate CD model.
-For example, by increasing or decreasing the flowbench pressure-drop values entered in the simulation, you can make subtle or dramatic adjustments to the slope of the power curve.
-You might be thinking that is this somehow "cheating."
-In reality, with the uniqueness of each engine design and the way pressure waves and mass flow moves in the engine, if you are able to adjust how static flowbench data is used to better match true dyno output, you are simply extending the concept of refining the simulation model.
-The more accurately the simulation is able to model your engine, the more useful it will be in predicting the outcome of other engine changes, such as valve timing, exhaust tuning, etc.
+Before you experiment with Alternate CD Calculation methods (particularly if you have real dyno data to use as a baseline), you may wish to try increasing or decreasing the flowbench pressure-drop values entered in the Port-Flow Dialog.
+Here you can make subtle and/or dramatic adjustments to the slope of the power curves.
+Considering the uniqueness of each engine design and the way pressure waves and mass flow moves in the engine, if you are able to adjust how static flowbench data is used to better match true dyno output, you are, in effect, refin-